 2. Mapping to Transport and Logistics Training Package

 Safety Strategies’ training meets national competency standards that form part of Certificate 111 in Driving Operations (Bus).
-We have an established track record working with several Registered Training Organisations (RTO’s) since 2000 to map, fund and deliver training.
+We have an established track record working with several Registered Training Organisations (RTO’s) since 2000 to map, deliver and assess training.
 Safety Strategies’ training has been mapped to TLIO3012A Manage disruptive and/or unlawful behaviour.
-Our training can also be readily mapped to TLIL507D Apply conflict/grievance resolution strategies, TLII1002A Apply customer service skills and TLII3009A Provide on-board services to customers.
+Our training can also be mapped to other units and training packages as required.

 Transport organisations benefited in many ways with measurable results in the following areas: